Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 ## Installing ML-Agents

-2. Move `python` sub-folder of this repo to remote instance.
+2. Move `python` sub-folder of this repo to remote instance, and set as working directory.
 2. Install the required packages with `pip3 install .`.

 ## Testing